 Contrast the market’s above-described decision-making machinery with our recent government referendum.
 A majority of eligible citizens didn’t even participate; voter turnout was seventeen percent.
 Only a subset of this group represents the victorious proponents of regulating ride-sharing.
 Quite a few were confused about which side they were actually voting for.
 Moreover, many of Austin’s heaviest ride-sharing users – visitors and tourists, locals from outside the city limits, and those too busy to vote – couldn’t participate at all.

 Why should the result of such an indirect, incomplete, and unintelligent popularity contest override the invested and nuanced decisions of the hundreds of thousands of people who chose ride-sharing in Austin over its entire lifespan in town, funneled through the elegant mechanisms of a market economy?

 Government referendums are shoddy democracies.
 In these political spectacles, decisions are detached from practice, options are limited, participation is a nuisance and likely inconsequential, and then, after a one-time determination, the outcome is suddenly universal, absolute, and compulsory.
 Besides, in this case the law had already been dictated by city officials and special interests.
 The vote was merely an effort to diminish an illiberal decree.

 In effect the municipal government has, through the very illusion of voting, taken away our ability to actually vote in the marketplace.
-Policy was determined top-down by centralized authority, in a more communistic or fascistic manner, rather than ground-up via the market, in a more democratic, liberal, and libertarian manner.
+Policy was determined top-down and coercively by centralized authority, in a more communistic or fascistic manner, rather than ground-up and voluntarily via the market, in a more democratic, liberal, and libertarian manner.
 The end result was the loss of two safe and popular services.
 Austin is now less efficient and less safe, and therefore poorer.
+Yes, poorer.